How To Find the Base of Any Latin Noun (Easily!)

 Still with me?
 Let’s address a few potential issues.

-Why can’t we find the stem of a Latin noun from the nominative?
+Why can’t we find the base of a Latin noun from the nominative?

-You may have noticed that, in most of the words above, the stem was also present in the nominative singular.
-So, you ask, why can’t we just take the ending off the nominative?
+You may have noticed that, in most of the words above, the base was also present in the nominative singular.
+So why can’t we just take the ending off the nominative?
 Why do we need to look at the genitive singular?

 Well, you can simply take the ending off of the nominative – for all declensions EXCEPT third declension (and a few –er nouns in second declension).

-TIP: Be extra careful with third declension nouns.
-Their stems can be weird and unpredictable.
+PRO TIP: Be extra careful with third declension nouns.
+Their bases can be weird and unpredictable.

 What if the dictionary doesn’t give the full genitive singular?

-Most beginning Latin textbooks and resources will give you the full nominative and genitive singular for each noun.
-But since first, second, fourth, and fifth declension stems are very regular, often dictionaries use shorthand.
+Most beginning Latin textbooks will give you the full nominative and genitive singular for each noun.
+But since first, second, fourth, and fifth declension bases are very regular, often dictionaries use shorthand.

 FIRST DECLENSION: sella, sellae becomes sella, ae.
-When this happens, to get the stem you can remove the nominative singular ending -a.
+When this happens, to get the base you can remove the nominative singular ending -a.

 SECOND DECLENSION: mūrus, mūrī becomes mūrus, ī; so so remove the -us.